Telematics Guides | Mileage Allowance for Self-Employed

 Using actual vehicle costs you can claim part of the total cost of running your vehicle, including fuel, insurance, repairs and maintenance, parking, and more.

 You’ll need to record all of your business-related vehicle expenses.
-Bring the receipts and and you can deduct the costs from the company’s taxable profit at the end of the tax year.
+Add the total from your receipts and you can deduct the costs from the company’s taxable profit at the end of the tax year.

-This method is more time consuming and can prove to be a real hassle as you have to keep a lot of records.
-It’s worth it only if you have really high vehicle expenses.
+This method is more time consuming and can prove to be a hassle as you have to keep a lot of records.
+It’s only worth it if you have really high vehicle expenses.

 2. With simplified expenses